lucit-cc/lucit-cli/README.md

 - `lucit-cli get /status`

-# get
+# GET

 The `get` command simply accepts the endpoint that you are fetching and will return the JSON response from that endpoint

-# post and put
+# POST and PUT (Not Supported)

-These commands are NOT currently supported from this CLI tool.
-The tool can only be used (currently) to make requests to GET endpoints
+These commands are NOT currently supported

+`lucit-cli` can only be used (currently) to make requests to `GET` endpoints.

 # Some quick Examples

-Full documentation is available at https://apidocs.lucit.app/
+Full API documentation of all endpoints is available at https://apidocs.lucit.app/

 Here are a few examples GET endpoints to try